 - Medical school transcript

-- Picture (headshot or passport style picture)
+- Picture (passport style picture)

 - United States Medical Licensing Examination (USMLE) scores.
 Step 1 results are mandatory; Step 2 results are desirable